Connect with others who understand.

 • Nasal congestion — If your sinuses are blocked because of allergies or a cold, you might breathe through your mouth at night and drool more as you sleep.

 Sometimes, the solution to nighttime drooling is as simple as sleeping on your back or wearing mouth tape to bed.
+However, talk with your healthcare provider before you try mouth taping.
+It might not be safe if you live with sleep apnea or have a very stuffy nose.

 How Uncontrolled Diabetes Can Lead To Drooling

-People with diabetes can drool in their sleep frequently because of the health issues that arise when their diabetes is uncontrolled or not yet diagnosed.
+People with diabetes may drool in their sleep frequently because of the health issues that arise when their diabetes is uncontrolled or not yet diagnosed.
 Otherwise, you might have a condition that commonly appears with diabetes and contributes to drooling in your sleep.

 Nerve Damage